Sean Corr: Camping World Truck Series

 Corr has made 6 starts in the Camping World Truck Series.
 He drove his family-owned truck entry at Daytona, Talladega, Eldora and Pocono.
 His best finish was 20th in the Aspen Dental Eldora Dirt Derby in 2015.
 In 2016, Corr attempted again to race at Eldora but a spin in the LCQ ended his hopes to make the field.
 In the following week at Pocono, Corr drove the No. 6 Chevrolet Silverado for Norm Benning Racing and finished 30th.

 ARCA Menards Series

 Corr usually attempts Daytona, Talladega, and Pocono events every year.
-In 2011 he completed in all races (full-season) and finished 9th in the championship.
-His best finish was 4th at Daytona in 2020 after leading 7 laps behind the wheel of his family-owned No. 8 Chevrolet.
+In 2011 he completed in all races (full-season) and finished ninth in the championship.
+His best finish was fourth at Daytona in 2020 after leading seven laps behind the wheel of his family-owned No. 8 Chevrolet.
 He also has a pole position in the series, at Daytona in 2012.

 Camping World East Series

-His only start in the NASCAR Camping World East Series was in 2009 at Thompson.
-Corr started 22nd and finished 16th.
+Corr's only start in the NASCAR Camping World East Series was in 2009 at Thompson, where he started in 22nd and finished in sixteenth.